bretsko/TimerKit/README.md

 [SPMBadge]: https://img.shields.io/badge/SPM-compatible-brightgreen.svg
 [SPMLink]: https://github.com/apple/swift-package-manager

-Timer which can be used in background, supports countdown, throttling
+Timer which can be used in background, supports countdown, throttling.
+See details in wiki.